melowntech/workshop/tutorials/gpx-viewer.rst

         map: 'https://cdn.melown.com/mario/store/melown2015/map-config/melown/VTS-Tutorial-Map-4/mapConfig.json'
     });

-This function creates a map in the HTML DOM element with id 'map-div'.
+This function creates a map in an HTML DOM element with ID 'map-div'.
 The parameter 'map' sets a URL path to the map data to be displayed.
-You can create your own map within the `Melown Cloud <https://www.melown.com/>`_ or you can host you own map server which is also open source by the way.
+You can create your own map within the `Melown Cloud <https://www.melown.com/>`_ or you can host you own map server which is open source as well, by the way.

 .. image:: gpx-viewer-map.jpg

-Adding New Panel to the Map Browser
+Adding a New Panel to the Map Browser
-"""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""

 The simplest way to add new UI controls to the map browser is to use the `UI API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-UI-API>`_ .